-The School of Nursing shares with Medical Technology a 39,175 square foot facility that was completed in 1988.
-This building was named in honor of Dr. Irma B. Moore in October, 1993.
+The School of Nursing shares with Medical Technology a 39,175 square foot facility that was completed in 1988 and named in honor of Dr. Irma B. Moore in 1993.
 It contains faculty offices, classrooms, and laboratories.
-The Learning Center is also located in Irma B. Moore Hall.
+The Learning Center is also located in Moore Hall.

 The Library and the University's administrative offices are situated in the 100,000 square foot Library building.
-Also located in this building are the Centers for Business and Economic

-Development, Demographic and Cultural Research, Government and Public Affairs, and Special Services and the offices of Alumni Services, the Division of Continuing Education, Financial Analysis of Research and Development, Institutional Advancement, and University Relations.
+Also located in this building are the Centers for Business and Economic Development, Demographic and Cultural Research, Government and Public Affairs, and Special Services and the offices of Advancement, Alumni Services, the Division of Continuing Education, Contracts and Grants Administration, and University Relations.
 The Deichelmann Conference Center is located on the tenth floor of the Library building.

-The University Center contains the cafeteria/snackbar, the bookstore, the Counseling Center, a recreation room, student study and television lounges, offices for student activities, the university theatre, the Conference Center, SGA, ROTC, the Admissions Office, the Registrar's Office, the Cashier's Office, the Housing and Residence Life Office, and Campus Police.
+The University Center contains the cafeteria/snackbar, the bookstore, the Counseling Center, a recreation room, student study and television lounges, offices for student activities, the university theatre, conference rooms, SGA, ROTC, the Admissions Office, the Registrar's Office, the Cashier Office, the Housing and Residence Life Office, and Campus Police.